parhamhmtt/ParTab/README.md

 LocalShare avoids all of that.

-Just run one Python file and transfer instantly.
+Run one Python file, open the QR code, and start transferring instantly.

 ---